Swapnil-Keshari/Project_JT/README.md

 # Project_JT

-Adding comments to the dataprocessing file
+Added comments to the dataprocessing file
-Adding comments to the dataprocessing_1 file
+Added comments to the dataprocessing_1 file